delvelabs/batea/README.md

 # Using preformatted csv along with xml files
 $ batea -x nmap_report.xml -c portscan_data.csv

 # Adjust verbosity

 $ python3 -m batea -vv nmap_report.xml
 ```

 ## How-To add a feature

 Batea works by assigning numerical features to every host in the report (or series of report).
 Hosts are python objects derived from the nmap report.
 They consist of the following list of attributes: `[ipv4, hostname, os_info, ports]` where ports is a list of ports object.
-Each port has the following list of attributes : `[port, protocol, state, service, software, version, cpe, scripts]`, defaulting to `None`.
+Each port has the following list of attributes : `[port, protocol, state, service, software, version, cpe, scripts]`, all defaulting to `None`.

-Features are objects inherited from the `FeatureBase` class that instantiate a `_transform` method.
+Features are objects inherited from the `FeatureBase` class that instantiate a specific `_transform` method.
 This method always take the list of all hosts as input and return a lambda function that maps each host to a numpy column of numeric values (host order is conserved).
 The column is then appended to the matrix representation of the report.
 Features have to output correct numerical values (floats or integers), nothing else.

 Most feature transformations are implemented using a simple lambda function.
 Just make sure to default a numeric value to every host for model compatibility.